stevenferrer/solr-go/README.md

 ## Usage

-Detailed documentation shall follow.
-For now you can start looking at the examples inside each package directory.
+A detailed documentation shall follow after *v1*.
+For now you can start looking at the *tests* or *examples* inside each package directory.

 * [Index API example](./index/examples/main.go)
 * [Query API example](./query/example/main.go)